Find out if you're eligible for Carer's Credit, how you can claim it and how it could affect your State Pension.

 - Personal Independence Payment (the daily living component at the standard or enhanced rate);

-You’re also still eligible if you take breaks from caring (for up to 12 weeks in a row) like taking a holiday, or if you or the person you’re caring for goes into hospital.
+You’re still eligible for Carer’s Credit if you take breaks from caring (for up to 12 weeks in a row), including taking a holiday, or if you or the person you’re caring for goes into hospital.

 What the difference between Carer’s Credit and Carer’s Allowance?

-If you’re eligible and receive Carer’s Allowance you’ll automatically get Carer’s Allowance Credit – which works in the same way as Carer’s Credit – so you won’t need to apply for that too.
+If you’re eligible and receive Carer’s Allowance, you’ll automatically get National Insurance credits, so you won’t need to also apply for Carer's Credit.

 To learn more about the Carer's Allowance and how it works, take a look at this guide.